 I had been meaning to write a post on Adelaide House since I first took notice of it a few weeks ago, whilst out one rare and sunny lunch-time looking for remnants of Roman London.
 What prompted to get it done today was some seeing this incredible vintage film footage which is doing the rounds on-line this week.

 The video appears to have been on-line for a while on Vimeo, but the news and social-media world seems to have found it again this week.
 (See references at the foot of this post).
 The footage was shot by Claude Friese-Green, a pioneer of colour film in the UK.

 Adelaide House is located in one of London’s most prime positions on the north-east shoulder of London Bridge.
 It, in fact, replaced an earlier building of the same name on the same site, which was named after King William IV’s wife, who, in 1831 had performed the opening ceremony of the adjacent London Bridge.

 It also was the first building in the UK to have air-conditioning, a mechanised internal mail system.
 It was the first in the city to use stone cladding over a steel-framed structure.
-There was even a putting green on the roof.
+There was even a golf putting green on the roof.